Practical learning of multi-time statistics in open quantum systems: Correlated Noise Characterisation

-We collected $10^7$ shots of randomised instruments and then use Eq.~\eqref{eq:bootstrapped-shadow} to construct each of the corresponding classical shadows.
-The data is then further postprocessed to determine {IC} information about the marginals, and an {MLE} estimate is obtained.
-These estimates give us several representative components of the noise.
-Specifically, Figure~\ref{fig:correlated-noise-maps} displays the negativity between each pair of maps; the trace distance between the correlated pairs and tensor product of marginals; and the overlap of these maps with Pauli error channels.
 Note that for marginals between non-neighbouring times, there is a maximal depolarising channel applied in the interim.
 However, we see more sensitivity here to the exact multi-time correlations, owing to the use of an {IC} probe to distinguish different aspects of the process.
 While we only considered a seven-steps process, the procedure scales only logarithmically with the number of times and so in principle could be extended far further.

 Some of the results are consistent with device expectations, such as e.g. the prominence of correlated $Z$ errors compared to the other Paulis.
 Such errors are typically much more significant in solid-state devices compared to ones that change population.
 On the other hand, the size of the non-Markovianity shown in Figure~\ref{fig:correlated-noise-maps}a is surprisingly high.
 However, this does not translate into other correlated Pauli errors shown in Panels b and c.
 This is not surprising, as Panel a presents a basis-independent metric, whereas the latter Panels are basis-dependent.
 This suggests that correlated Pauli error models may not reveal the full picture of correlated noise, which our method can uncover.